Copyright (c) 2007-2024 THE THRASH METAL GUIDE

 Quite cool classic progressive power/thrash which initially unleashes 3.5-min of fairy tales, this seismic mid-pacer graced by several idyllic balladic shots.
 Said ingredient stays true for “Psycho”, a faster-paced proposition with sharp cutting riffs, the rowdier “Witchcraft” stomping the ground with determined elephantine guitars.
 The speedy extrapolations return with “Breathless”, a cool complex piece with more meandering decisions, the cool clean mid-ranged vocalist a beneficial presence with his composed leveled croons.

-Anarchy Divine Demo, 1992 Youtube ANARCRUST (HOLLAND)
+Anarchy Divine Demo, 1992 Youtube ANARCHY ZONE (DENMARK)

 Based on the full-length debut, this act specialize in speedy energetic thrash/crossover which mostly comprises fast uncompromising outbursts ("Blue Eyes", "Pushed"), the final result quite close to the two Wehrmacht albums, the funky jarring "They Try to Force Me" a cool digression despite the hyper-active second half.
 The singer is a semi-declamatory hardcore presence whose well-measured antics are more on the unbiased side.

-Coalescence Full-length, 1990 Official Site ANARHIA (ROMANIA)
+Coalescence Full-length, 1990

 The full-length is an abrasive modern thrash/death "monster" which softens down quite a bit on a couple of mellow power/thrashers, and although rippers like "Asylum" try to compensate for those slackenings, the album loses some steam in the middle and never recaptures it fully later on except for the vigorous "God of War" near the end which unleashes the final portion of speedy tunes before the closing "Worlds Fall Apart" pours a number of melodic quasi-industrial hooks without any certain direction.